Lemon Law in Hawaii

-- You have taken the vehicle into a garage three times to fix the same malfunction and the problem was not resolved.
+- You have taken the vehicle into a garage for 3 attempts to fix the same malfunction and the problem was not resolved.

-- Or the cumulative time the vehicle spends in the shop adds up to 30 days within the two-year period.
+- The cumulative time the vehicle spends in the shop adds up to 30 days within 2 years.

-- Or the defect is so serious that it renders the vehicle so unsafe it could cause death.
+- The defect is so serious that it renders the vehicle so unsafe it could cause death.

 Contacting the Manufacturer

-This is where the 30 days/three-times-in the-shop law comes into play.
+This is where the 30 days or 3 attempts to repair in the shop comes into play.
 Send the letter by certified mail and ask for a return receipt; photocopy everything for your records.
 At this point, the manufacturer may acknowledge the error and take the appropriate action.
 But in many cases, the manufacturer will disagree with your assessment.
 This is when you ask SCAP to get involved.

 To call for SCAP to look at the case, be sure your car meets the definition of a lemon and you have satisfied the other qualifications discussed in the Lemon Law Handbook.
-If everything's in order, then the best route to take is to get a copy of the SCAP checklist outlining everything that is needed to initiate the process.
+If everything's in order, then use the Lemon Law Demand for Arbitration Checklist to make sure you complete the following:

 - Complete the Demand for Arbitration form.

-- Submit three copies of the work orders from the garage(s) showing you tried to have the problem fixed.
+- Work orders from the garage(s) showing you tried to have the problem fixed.

-- Submit three copies of the manufacturer warranty; this includes any detailed information available on what parts fall under the contract umbrella.
+- Manufacturer warranty; this includes any detailed information available on what parts fall under the contract umbrella.

-- Submit three copies of the letter you sent to the manufacturer and the return receipt.
+- Letter you sent to the manufacturer and the return receipt.

-- Submit three copies of the Lemon Law document the dealer gave you at the time of the sale.
+- Lemon Law document the dealer gave you at the time of the sale.
 If for some reason you did not receive this, send in a written statement to this effect.